mirochaj/ares/doc/uth_litdata.rst

 Notice that the shorthand for these papers are just the first author's last name and the year of publication.

-For the rest of the examples on this page, we'll assume you've already imported *ares*, i.e. you've executed:
+For the rest of the examples on this page, we'll assume you've already imported *ARES*, i.e. you've executed:

 ::